 My Side of the Mountain (overnight)

 Join us for ACES’ unique mountain survival class for expert adventurers-in-training!
-This class is inspired by Jean Craighead George's fictional masterpiece My Side of the Mountain, which we will read together during our own adventures.
-We will recreate the adventures of Sam Gribley with an Aspen twist.
-Participants will have an introductory day at Hallam Lake on Monday, and set on an outdoor adventure to a remote area from Tuesday through Friday.
-We will set up a regular camp with comforts of sleeping bags and tents for the week.
-However, we will challenge ourselves to build and spend a night in basic shelter, forage for food, and practice bow-drill fires so we can truly experience living off the land!
-We will spend time hiking in the woods, exploring the surrounding area and learning to read and use a map and compass properly.
+Inspired by Jean Craighead George's fictional masterpiece My Side of the Mountain, this class will recreate the adventures of Sam Gribley with an Aspen twist.
+Participants will have an introductory day at Hallam Lake on Monday, and then set out on an outdoor adventure to a remote area from Tuesday through Friday.
+Camp will be set up with the comforts of sleeping bags and tents for the week.
+However, the group will also be challenged to build and spend a night in basic shelter, forage for food, and practice bow-drill fires to truly experience living off the land!
 This camp will also include group discussions and personal reflections regarding being one with your local environment.
-Practicing skills like fire building, shelter making, investigating our surroundings, tracking, first aid, orienteering, astronomy, plant identification, and more will be a part of everyday on our side of the mountain.

 Leave no trace principles and teamwork will guide us on many planned and spontaneous adventures.
-This course will be led by experienced ACES educators and geared towards 11-14 year olds who want to challenge themselves and expand their backcountry skill set.
-The lead instructor of the course will be in touch with participants a week prior to help organize the expedition and answer any questions.
+This course is led by experienced ACES educators and geared towards middle schoolers who want to challenge themselves and expand their backcountry skill set.
+The lead instructor of the course will contact participants a week prior to the adventure to help organize the expedition and answer any questions.

-Prerequisite: Kids must have prior camping experience and should feel comfortable living in the outdoor environment for the week.
+Prerequisite: Participants must have prior camping experience and should feel comfortable living in the outdoor environment for the week.

 Monday: 9:30am – 3:30pm at Hallam Lake

-Tuesday: meet at Hallam Lake at 10am with all your camping gear
+Tuesday: Meet at trailhead at 10am with all your camping gear

 What To Bring:

-Pack a backpack with snack, lunch, reusable water bottle, rain jacket, warm layer, sunscreen, hat, and sunglasses.
 Please remember to label everything.
-Wear appropriate clothing and sturdy, closed-toed shoes - no open-toe sandals!
+Wear appropriate clothing and sturdy, closed-toed shoes - no open-toed sandals!
+Optional- closed-toed shoes/sandles for water exploration.

 How To Get There: